top of page

 Sustainable leadership requires balance, so the workshop includes time to rest and recharge.
 These moments of renewal help participants return to their organizations feeling energized, inspired, and ready to put new ideas into action.

-Program kickoff: Evening reception in Warsaw on Monday, October 20
+Program kickoff: Evening reception in Bratislava on Monday, May 25, 2026

 Day 1